siddharthborderwala/gradebook-project/README.md

 Returns void
 */
 void printGradebook(Gradebook *);
 /*
 sorts the records in gradebook in ascending or descending order of name */ void sortGradebookName(Gradebook *, bool);
 /*
 sorts the records in gradebook in ascending or descending order of roll num */ void sortGradebookRollNum(Gradebook *, bool);
 /*
 Find the student with max total marks print this record
 */
 void findTopper(Gradebook *);
 /*
 find the records of students who fail in 1 or more subjects print these records
 */
 void findFailingStudents(Gradebook *);
 /*
 count the number of records in the gradebook return the number
 */
 int countGradebookRecords(Gradebook *);
 /*
-print the grades and marksheet of each student in the gradereport */ void printGrades(Gradebook *);
+print the absolute grades of each student in the gradereport */ void printAbsGrade(Gradebook *);
 /*
+finds the relative grades by taking three inputs marks of the individual in the subject, mean_marks and std_marks of the class returns a string (grade)
+*/
+char *generateRelativeGrade(double, double, double);

+/*
-print the relative grades of each student in the gradereport */ void printRelativeGrading(Gradebook *);
+print the relative grades of each student in the gradereport when class size is greater than 30 */ void printRelativeGrading(Gradebook *);

-/* prints the text in argument in centre_aligned*/ void centre_align(char *s);
+/*
+checks for roll number duplication return bool true if duplicate is found
+*/
+bool chck_rolldup(Gradebook *, rollNum);

+/*
+checks for name duplication
+return bool true if duplicate is found
+*/
+bool chck_namedup(Gradebook *, char[]);
 ```

 # Areas of improvements